Top of page Skip to main content

 Treasury’s stakeholder group is broad and diverse.
 It includes peak bodies, regulators, consumers, academics, business, unions, community groups and other government entities at the international, Commonwealth and state and territory levels.
 It also includes bilateral and multilateral international cooperation.

-Treasury remains committed to fostering a culture of effective stakeholder engagement.
-We will review our Stakeholder Engagement Strategy in 2024, with a view to reinforcing the importance of strong engagement practices and relationships.
-Building and maintaining these cooperative relationships enables Treasury to continue delivering informed and insightful advice.
-The corporate plan sets out the arrangements for measuring the effectiveness of our stakeholder engagement and consultation.
+Treasury is committed to fostering a culture of effective stakeholder engagement.
+Building and maintaining cooperative relationships enables Treasury to continue delivering informed and insightful advice.

+The Corporate Plan sets out the arrangements for measuring the effectiveness of our stakeholder engagement and consultation.
 We work closely with the other agencies in the Treasury portfolio, across the Australian Government and with international institutions to deliver our shared objectives and Treasury’s purpose.
-Treasury uses data from the Australian Prudential Regulation Authority and our work with the Organisation for Economic Co‑operation and Development, International Monetary Fund, and the World Bank to demonstrate our performance.
+Treasury uses data from the Australian Prudential Regulation Authority and our work with the International Monetary Fund and the World Bank to demonstrate our performance.

 Information and communications technology